Logo

 Jim Ratcliffe was appointed Knight Bachelor in the 2018 Birthday Honours for services to business and to investment.

-Jim Ratcliffe has one daughter from a previous relationship, with Maria Alessia Maresca, an Italian tax lawyer.
+Jim Ratcliffe has two sons with previous wife Amanda Townson, and one daughter from a previous relationship with Italian tax lawyer Maria Alessia Maresca.

-Jim Ratcliffe enjoys physical adventure and has made expeditions to the North and South Poles, as well as a three-month-long motorbike trek in South Africa.
+Jim Ratcliffe enjoys sport and physical adventure, and has made expeditions to the North and South Poles, as well as a three-month motorbike trek in South Africa.

-Jim Ratcliffe has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement and are often happy to "lunch around with bankers", but less keen to discuss economic issues with industrialists and business owners.
+Jim Ratcliffe has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement, and how they are often "happy to lunch around bankers" but less keen to discuss economic issues with industrialists and business owners.